 These situations try our patience, but these are times when we can show the love of Christ and stand out from the crowd.
 While everyone is huffing and puffing and rushing the service providers, we can show our virtue.
 I’ve often found a blessing in deciding to be patient in advance.
 When knowing there will be a wait, patience has often got me through the process a lot quicker than I’d anticipated.
 On the flip side, if I come in the flesh — in impatience — I often end up waiting even longer.

 Expressing impatience does nothing for that situation but make it worse.
-Patience is defined as: To endure affliction with calmness.
+Patience is defined as To endure affliction with calmness.
 To be tolerant, understanding, suffering long.
-Since patience is love: love doesn’t make a fuse.
+Since patience is love: love doesn’t make a fuss.
 Love stays calm.
 Love tries to understand the situation.

 Even though the situation can be afflicting, we tolerate it and we stay calm.
 We don’t make faces and noises with our mouths.
 We don’t make comments that offend the workers who are just trying to do their job with the resources they’ve been given.